gitjeff05/kapitsa/README.md

 # Notes on the implementation

 This search script is meant to be minimal.
+As such, I have not included complex install scripts that would do a lot of the setup for you.
+At the moment, I will assume consumers of this package are at least somewhat familiar with the command line and can do things like edit `.bash_profile` (or similar), create an `alias` and modify some permissions with `chmod`.
+Personally, I like the transparency of knowing what my scripts are doing.
+Anyone can read the contents of `kapitsa` and know that it simply parses some files and outputs.
+Please [open an issue](https://github.com/gitjeff05/kapitsa/issues) if you see anything in the script that might be a security vulnerability.

-It simply reads `code` cells from .ipynb files and filters on the `metadata` attribute and returns the contents of the `source` along with the line number and full path to the file.
-If seeing the source for the example is not enough, users can open the notebook and go through the example.
+The main (and only) script simply reads `code` cells from .ipynb files and filters on the `metadata` attribute by the parameters passed in by the user.
+It outputs the contents of the `source` along with the line number and full path to the file.
+If seeing the source outside of the context is not enough, users can open the notebook and go through the example.

+# Security

-Note that this script must be made to be executable but its only business is to read files and output the results.
-It cannot write to directories or publish anything it finds.
-I encourage you to check the source code and open an issue to alert the author of any security vulnerabilities.
+I have done my best to ensure that this code can do no harm.
+The primary use of this script is to read files and output the results.
+It does not write to directories or publish anything it finds.
+It does not track you or anything else.
+I encourage you to check the source code and [open an issue](https://github.com/gitjeff05/kapitsa/issues) to alert the author of any security vulnerabilities.

 # Future Ideas